Cy Pres and Other Court Awards

-In 2005, the NC General Assembly passed a statute stating that the unpaid residuals in class action litigation (unless otherwise ordered by the court) shall be divided and sent equally to the NC State Bar for the provision of civil legal services for indigents and to the Indigent Person’s Attorney Fund, N.C.G.S. §1-267.10.
-Effective October 1, 2005, the statute applies to causes of action that arise on or after that date.
+In 2005, the North Carolina General Assembly passed a statute directing unpaid residuals in class action litigation (unless otherwise ordered by the court) be divided and sent equally to the North Carolina State Bar for the provision of civil legal services for indigents and to the Indigent Persons’ Attorney Fund.

-The State Bar has asked NC IOLTA to administer the funds sent to the State Bar for civil legal aid.
+NC IOLTA administers the cy pres and other court awards sent to the State Bar for civil legal aid.
 Those funds should be sent to:

 NC IOLTA